snapshots

 To retrieve only snapshots based on volumes, include the resource_type

-query parameter set to volume
+query parameter set to volume.
+For example, /v2/snapshots?resource_type=volume.

 SELECT